I may earn money or products from the companies mentioned in this post.

 Be Efficient In Your Prepared Meal Business!

 Some weeks we make $20 an hour.
-Other weeks we can make as much as $50 an hour!
+On other weeks we can make as much as $50 an hour!

 But why such a wide variance?
 It’s all efficiency.

 Keeping our expenses low and our sales high get us to our minimum of $20 an hour.
 Efficiency gets us above that.

 That means having a good system that saves you time throughout your work week.
 That includes being efficient in:

 - Designing Menus That Work Together